sguox002/leetcode/leetcode-all.md

 use the BST property and determine which branch to go.
 ->>

+<<-1257	Smallest Common Region    		60.0%	Medium
+given regions: each row, the first region contains all remaining regions in the same row. given two regions, find the smallest region contain the two regions.
+- build the parent relation similar to union find
+- find the lowest common ancestor for the two regions (save all parents for region1, and then the first match for region2 is the LCA)
+->>

 <<-236.
 Lowest Common Ancestor of a Binary Tree
 the typical dfs approach.
 ->>